THE HOPEWELL RIVERWALK

 John K. George and Company was selected to assist with the design of the Riverwalk and would be tasked with turning the plan into reality.
 The original concept for the Riverwalk called for a trail that would be built mostly on land above the mean high tide line.
 After extensive review, it was determined that the bluffs overlooking the river were to unstable to provide a safe experience, pushing the project over water.
 A final design of deck-on-piles was chosen, using renewable timber products sized to withstand heavy loads and storm surge.
 Due to the sensitive riverfront environment, the project team had to complete an extensive permitting process and implement a variety of protective measures to minimize the impact of construction on the river wetlands.
 Construction began in October of 2018 and was completed in March of 2019.
 The Riverwalk officially opened for public use on April 6, 2019.

 The City of Hopewell has received grant funding totaling more than $400,000 through the Department of Conservation and Recreation to complete the second phase of the Hopewell Riverwalk.
 Phase II will extend the Riverwalk to the Hopewell City Marina along the shoreline of the river.
 This extension will allow the Riverwalk to connect to the Riverside Stormwater Greenway, another section of the Appomattox River Trail.
-Construction of phase II is scheduled to begin in the fall of 2020.
+Construction of phase II is scheduled to begin in the spring of 2021.

 Hopewell Recreation and Parks would like to thank the following donors for their contributions!